Climbing the Twin Colossals in Feralas

 For about 10 minutes, I studied the hill structure, its slopes and bumps, which side of it would be best to attempt and started my climb from the north side of the hill.

 I was partly climbing on foot and using Heroic Leap when I did not have any further moves.
 I kept looking down as I continued to climb, to better understand how high I was from the ground level.
-The following screen was taken at about half height of the eastern hill; the hill that is seen is the western hill.
+The following screen was taken at about half height of the eastern hill; the hill that is seen on the other side of the path is the western hill.

 /console cameraDistanceMaxZoomFactor 2.6

 At one time, I was standing on an edge that was no wider than one meter.
 Falling down hundreds of meters to my death was just one step or a small mistake away from me.
-So, I paid my full attention on standing still and finding the correct spots to leap on to, while also trying not to fly away with the wind, which was blowing stronger as I was going up.
+So, I paid my full attention on standing still and finding the correct spots to leap on to, while also trying not to fly away with the wind, which blew stronger as I continued to climb up.

 The top of the hill is home to a couple of surprises, one of which is the small water body that you would have never expected to see at the top of such a hill.
 Surely there are waterfalls flowing down, but still, the small lake was a nice find.